The Classic Route: Islamabad-Murree Highway

 Daman-e-Koh (Margalla Hills)

-Why Stop: Panoramic Islamabad views from 2,400ft
+Why Stop: Panoramic Islamabad views from 2,400 feet elevation

 Activities: Short hikes, photography, breakfast at Monal Restaurant